cerb/cerb.github.io/_guides/bots/load-records.md

 ---
-title: "Load arbitrary records into a behavior variable"
+title: Load arbitrary records into a behavior variable
-excerpt: You can use behavior variables to load matching records of any type from any event.
-This guide outlines the steps to loading records into a behavior variable.
+excerpt: This webpage provides a comprehensive guide on how to load arbitrary records into a behavior variable within Cerb.
+summary: This webpage provides a comprehensive guide on how to load arbitrary records into a behavior variable within Cerb.
+It walks through the process of creating a bot and a behavior, specifically focusing on loading ticket records into a behavior variable.
+The guide details how to use these records in scripts and as targets in actions, offering practical examples for each use case.
+It also includes instructions on testing the behavior using a simulator to ensure functionality.
+The conclusion emphasizes the utility of being able to load arbitrary records from any behavior, enhancing the flexibility and capability of bot behaviors in Cerb.
+permalink: /guides/bots/load-records/
 layout: integration
 topic: Bots
 subtopic: Scripting